nliaquin/linux-guides/mounting-drives.md

 sudo mount -a
 ```

 If there is no output, you've done everything correctly.
 If there is output, you've got a problem...
-Make sure to re-read the guide if you have any problems, or email me nickolas@nliaquin.xyz
+Make sure to re-read the guide if you have any problems, or email me nickolasiaquinta@gmail.com

 ### NTFS Not Mounting